SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ![retail-domain-usecase.png](img/retail-domain-usecase/retail-domain-usecase.png)

+This POC leverages the following architectural principles and practices :

+* **Microservices Architecture**: The system is broken down into smaller, independent services that communicate with each other through messages.
+This makes the system more scalable, resilient, and easier to maintain.
+* **Event-Driven Architecture**:  Events are used to trigger actions in different parts of the system.
+For example, placing an order triggers an event is subscribed by multiple interested consumers.
+This makes the system more flexible and responsive to changes.
+* **Publish-Subscribe Pattern**:  Services publish events to a central message broker, and other services can subscribe to those events.
+This allows for loose coupling between services, as they don't need to know about each other directly.

 As a part of the workshop you will have access to prebuilt applications and artefacts which you will be using in this segment of the workshop.